Bivariate Distribution Regression with Application to Insurance Data: Asymptotic Properties and Inference

 \section{Asymptotic Properties and Inference}

 In this section, we first provide the functional central limit theorems for the estimators of the conditional distribution functions and their transformations.
 Then, we introduce the exchangeable bootstrap for our estimators and establish its validity for practical inference.
+Detailed proof of all theoretical results is provided in Appendix \ref{sec: appendix-A}.
 In what follows, let $\|\cdot\|$ be the Euclidean norm for vectors and we denote by $\ell^{\infty}(T)$ the collection of all bounded functions defined on set $T$.